 The Neighborhood House created our Legal Department in 2004 to address the lack of general civil legal organizations in our community.
-Our attorneys and advocates provide free, comprehensive civil legal services to individuals and families – frail older adults, disabled and homeless people, immigrants, low-wage workers and low-income families – on the East Side of Manhattan, including East Harlem and Roosevelt Island, using a multi-disciplinary holistic approach to legal representation.
+Our attorneys and advocates provide free, comprehensive civil legal services to individuals and families – frail older adults, people with disabilities and those experiencing homelessness, immigrants, low-wage workers and low-income families – on the East Side of Manhattan, including East Harlem and Roosevelt Island, using a multi-disciplinary holistic approach to legal representation.

 Are you seeking legal assistance?